 - ½ cup unsweetened shredded coconut plus additional for top

 - ½ teaspoon xanthan gum

 - 1 teaspoon dried lemon peel or lime peel

-- 1/2 cup butter melted
+- ½ cup butter melted

 - 3 tablespoons coconut oil liquified

-- 6 ounces Greek yogurt
+- 6 ounces sour cream or plain Greek yogurt

 - 3 Tablespoons Key lime juice